 Gray stains can be extremely versatile.
 If paired with industrial-style cabinets and flat-fronted lighting fixtures, cabinets in gray emit high-tech style.
 However, when paired with a traditional style of the cabinet and other rough textures, grey Kitchen cabinets may talk a rustic, rural look.

 It doesn’t require skills to paint your cabinets.
 Follow these easy steps for the perfect cabinet staining and change your old cabinets into new ones that you’ll enjoy for many years to come:

 Step 1.
 Set up your space:

-In the beginning, you must make sure your room is prepared to stop the stain from getting on any surfaces other than cabinets.
+Before you begin cabinet staining, you must make sure your room is prepared to stop the stain from getting on any surfaces other than cabinets.
 Utilize drop cloths or plastic sheets to protect surfaces like your countertops and flooring and other parts of the space.
 Take out all furniture hardware and hinges before putting the doors of your cabinet aside.

 Step 2.
 Clean your cabinets (if not already stained):

 If your cabinets aren’t stained or painted, you will require extensive cleaning.
 You can clean them using a sponge and mild soap, then simple water to remove the soap remnants.
 If your cabinets have been painted or stained, particularly if you’ve used gel stain for cabinets you may avoid this step.

 Step 3.
 Remove the existing finish from the cabinets: